-Or if you are experiencing pain and symptoms anywhere else, other than at the site of the original injury or surrounding area, please also get in touch using the telephone number provided above.
-Please follow the Management / Rehabilitation plan shown below Weeks since injury Rehabilitation plan 0-3 If provided, wear the sling during the day except for exercises and personal hygiene.
-You do not need to wear it at night.
-Start initial exercises.
-Do not lift your elbow above shoulder height as this may be painful.
-You may find it comfortable to wear a lightly weighted backpack during this time.
-3-6 You may start to discard the sling and begin normal light activities with the arm and shoulder.
-Increase movement as shown in the Stage 2 exercises.
-You should avoid heavy lifting for the full 6 weeks.
+If you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area, please get in touch using the telephone number at the top of this letter.
+You will have an appointment at the fracture clinic The Consultant, specialist, Registrar or Practitioner will assess your shoulder and discuss the management and the next stage of your rehabilitation.
+Please follow the Management / Rehabilitation plan shown below Weeks since injury Rehabilitation plan 0 - 3 Wear the sling except for exercises and personal hygiene.
+You do not need to wear it at night but it may be more comfortable to do so.
+Start the Initial exercises.
+Do not lift your elbow above shoulder height for the first 3 weeks.
+3 - 6 Once you have been seen in fracture clinic, you will be advised whether you may start to discard the sling and begin normal light activities with the arm and shoulder.
+If so, you may also increase movement as shown in the Stage 2 exercises.
+You should avoid heavy lifting for 6 weeks.
 Start stage 3 exercises once you can do stage 2 exercises with no pain.
-6 -12 The injury should be largely healed, and you can resume normal activity but be guided by any pain you are experiencing.
+6 - 12 The injury should be largely healed and you can resume normal activity but be guided by any pain you are experiencing.
 You should be able to carry out day to day activities.
 More arduous tasks may cause discomfort.
-Start to lift your arm over-head.
-12 If you are still experiencing significant pain and stiffness, then please contact us for further consultation Initial Exercises to do 4-5 times a day If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
+Begin to lift your arm over-head.
+12 If you are still experiencing significant pain and stiffness then please contact us for further consultation Initial Exercises to do 4 - 5 times a day If you have stiffness in your elbow or hand from wearing the sling, you may wish to perform these exercises first.
 However, once they become easy you can start with the posture and pendulum exercises.